ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-service-print-spooler-remote-code-execution-investigation/investigation-walkthrough.md

 → identifying how the malicious payload was delivered through trusted Print Spooler functionality
 </summary>

-*Goal:* Identify the attacker-supplied payload delivered via Print Spooler abuse by reviewing file creation telemetry and differentiating malicious driver files from legitimate Windows printer components.
+*Goal:* Identify the attacker-supplied payload delivered via Print Spooler abuse by reviewing file creation telemetry and differentiating malicious driver files from legitimate Windows printer components.</br>

 <a id="2-initial-access-payload-delivery-via-print-spooler-abuse"></a>